jaimegc/raddarapp/README.md

 * <b><u>VERY IMPORTANT</u>: To launch this project, use the "debugFake" Build Variant</b>
 * This project is a <b>Beta</b>, some features are not implemented.
 For example, edit a publication, follow users, delete comments, report a publication and so on
 * This project is <b>deprecated</b>, we started in 2016 and we have not tested devices with Android >= 8.0
+* All the keys and the google-services.json are fake except google map api key for debugs build variants
 * Tests are incompleted.
 There are some deprecated instrumentation tests with MockWebServer
 * The idea of the empty interfaces, packages organization, all the Activities with a Fragment and so on, was to homogenize the development for the backend developers.
 So, they could add new features easily
 * We ❤️ Kotlin but in this old project we used Java 😭